What do I make in a stock pot? How do I clean it? What's the difference between a stock pot and a Dutch oven? What are all these names???

 If you want to check out all your options, see what we have in store!

-And finally, what's the difference? — Stock Pot vs Dutch Oven
+What's the Difference? — Stock Pot vs Dutch Oven

 Both stock pots and Dutch ovens (also known as French ovens or casseroles) are designed to cook large amounts of food, but we know these many names can be confusing.
 The answer?
 The main difference is their material!
 Stock pots are generally aluminium, non stick, or stainless steel, whereas Dutch ovens or casseroles are mostly cast iron.